5. Hidden Markov Models#

 2. A discrete hidden state vector

-3. Unknown parameters cast as hidden invariant states
+3. Unknown parameters treated as hidden invariant states

 4. Multiple VAR regimes